openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `proofs`: OPTIONAL.
 See (#credential-request).
 * `credential_response_encryption`: OPTIONAL.
 Object containing information for encrypting the Batch Credential Response.
 It contains the same parameters as defined in #{credential-request}.
 If this request element is not present, the corresponding Batch Credential Response returned is not encrypted.

-Below is a non-normative example of a Batch Credential Request requesting:
+Below is a non-normative example of a Batch Credential Request requesting four Credentials:

-* 2 Credentials for the same Credential Configuration and Credential Dataset but with different cryptographic binding keys;
+* Two Credentials for the same Credential Configuration and Credential Dataset but with different cryptographic binding keys in the IETF SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] format;
-* 2 Credentials for the same Credential Configuration but with different Credential Dataset.
+* Two Credentials for the same Credential Configuration but with different Credential Datasets in the [@VC_DATA] format.

 ```
 POST /batch_credential HTTP/1.1